 - ½ medium yellow onion, peeled and diced

-- ½-pound natural ground turkey Italian sausage or 2-3 links natural turkey Italian sausage, casings removed
+- ½-pound ground pork or turkey Italian sausage or 2-3 links pork or turkey Italian sausage, casings removed

 - 8 cloves garlic, peeled and minced